elastic/elastic-charts/api/charts.api.md

     tickLineStyle: TickStyle;
 }

+// Warning: (ae-missing-release-tag) "AxisId" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type AxisId = string;

+// Warning: (ae-missing-release-tag) "AxisSpec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export interface AxisSpec extends Spec {
     // (undocumented)